 Tyler W. McDaniel

-I am also interested in educating for our data-rich age.
-As a teacher, I draw connections between social systems and the tools that we use to analyze societies.
-I designed a class, "Analytics for a Changing Climate," which introduced students to data science through the lens of the changing climate, for example, using mapping techniques to study environmental hazards across space and using network methods to analyze IPCC authorship.
-I have assisted in teaching courses in economic sociology, social psychology, and computational social science; and regularly teach classes on a wide range of topics with the Stanford Jail and Prison Education Project.
+In my teaching, I draw connections between social systems and the tools that we use to analyze societies.
+At Stanford, I designed and taught a course called “Analytics for a Changing Climate: Introduction to Social Data Science,” which introduced students to data science through the lens of the changing climate.
+In this class, we used sociological methods, such as network analysis and text mining, to study data on climate events and reports.
+I also have assisted in teaching courses in economic sociology, social psychology, and computational social science; and regularly teach classes on a wide range of topics with the Stanford Jail and Prison Education Project.
+This Spring, I will teach a course on computational social science.